moilogic/moilogic.github.io/README.md

 you can check <a href="https://moilogic.github.io/"  target="_blank" >moilogic.github.io</a>

-Please let me here your views about the web page.
+Please let me hear your views about the web page.

 Your contribution(s) is/ are highly welcome.